Updated 6/27/2026

 The living stones themselves are the true Church—the people of God scattered across the earth, across centuries, across every conceivable circumstance, being formed by the Father, the Son, and the Spirit for their appointed place in the true Temple of God.
 Many of these living stones are found in faithful local assemblies where the Word is preached and His ways observed.
 But many others are known only to God, walking the narrow way in quiet faithfulness in places where no sound congregation exists, or in times when the visible church persecuted the very saints it should have nurtured.
 The living stones are not defined by their proximity to an institution but by their union with the Lord Jesus and their responsiveness to the Spirit of grace.
 The quarry is wherever the Father finds them and whatever circumstances He appoints to form them.

 This age-structure and its relationship to the true Temple of God can be sketched in this way.
 In this present age stands the quarry, where living stones are cut, shaped, and refined through discipline and the salvation of the soul.
-At the appearing of Christ comes the transition into open judgment, the universal resurrection, the separation of the faithful into the resurrection of life and the unfaithful and ungodly into the resurrection of judgment, and the gathering of the consecrated stones into the Heavenly Jerusalem.
+At the appearing of Christ comes the transition into open judgment, the resurrection of all the dead, the separation of the faithful into the resurrection of life and the unfaithful and ungodly into the resurrection of judgment, and the gathering of the consecrated stones into the Heavenly Jerusalem.
 In the Age to Come, the glorified sons stand with Christ in the Heavenly Jerusalem, enthroned as celestial sons in His rest throughout the Seventh Day.
-When the Eighth Day dawns and the resurrection “of the end” brings forth restored terrestrial immortals, these same celestial sons will step into open priestly ministry on behalf of the renewed nations.
+When the Eighth Day dawns and the resurrection “of the end” brings forth the restored nations in terrestrial immortal bodies, these same celestial sons will step into open priestly ministry on behalf of the renewed nations.

 In this way, the whole span from this present age to the New Creation can be seen as the movement from quarry to Temple, from hidden formation to unveiled glory.